Fairness and Fallacy#

 One thing you clearly need to know is the accuracy of the test, but that turns out to be a little tricky.
 In the context of medical testing, we have to consider two kinds of accuracy: sensitivity and specificity.

-Let’s consider a case where the base rate is relatively low, like 1%.
+To see why it matters, let’s consider a case where the base rate is relatively low, like 1%.
 And let’s imagine a group of 1000 people who all take the test.
 In a group this size, we expect 10 people to be infected, because 10 out of 1000 is 1%.

 Of the 10 who are actually infected, we expect 9 to get a positive test result, because the sensitivity of the test is 87%.